WoodWing/ids-preview-speedtest/README.md

 opened e.g. in Excel or Numbers.
 How this CSV file is composed can be tuned with the options in the `idsspeedtest/config/config.php` file.

+## Requirements
+The test tool requires the following software:
+- Any Studio Server version that supports PHP 7.3 (or newer).
+- Any InDesign Server version supported by Studio Server.
+- Studio Server must be running on Linux or MacOSX.
+(Windows not supported.)

 ## Installation
+The test tool can be setup as follows:
 1. The `idsspeedtest` folder must be installed in the `server/wwtest` folder of Studio Server.
 1. Start InDesign client and login to Studio Server you want to use for performance testing.
 1. Open the layouts from the `idsspeedtest/input/<ids-version>/<use-case>` folders.